globallyunique/beyond-data-mesh/beyond-data-mesh.md

 All of the parts of a dbt solution are specified using the same kind of file-based configuration language.
 This language is the first iteration of automation of our domain language.
 You could just use these basic out-of-the-box dbt features and implement a reasonable data mesh.
 All of the configuration files taken together forms a domain language for your data transformation and access workflows.
 The model specifications are the only domain specific parts created using the language.
 Dbt's language is a low level and business domain independent language rather than the domain specific language we aspire to.

-## Dbt Macros as the Beginning of a DSL
+## Dbt Macros as the Start of the DSL

 We move to being more of a DSL through the use of dbt macros.
 Macros, written using dbt's Jinja features, are pieces of code that can be reused multiple times.
 Using macros we can build higher-level abstractions that are specific to the business domain.
 We do this to avoid having SMEs creating new data products need to rewrite common complex logic.
 Instead, we can write it once as a macro and simplify and standardize that part of the logic.
 Programmers look at this as simply not repeating ourselves (DRY).
 More important than just avoiding repetition we need to design the macros so they align with the ubiquitous language of the domain.
 There are significant limits to what we can do with macros and there is still a lot of dbt complexity and detail exposed.
 However, for the right audience, domain specific macros can still be a major step forward.